Find out why a lot of people say that Batanes is like a wonderful kind of odd among the places in the Philippines.

 1. Batanes is the smallest province in the Philippines

-This in terms of total land area and population.
-Before I went here, I was only familiar with three of its islands: Batan (the provincial capital and where the airport is), Sabtang and Itbayat.
+This is in terms of total land area and population.
+Before I went here, I was only familiar with three of its islands: Batan, the provincial capital and where the airport is (Learn more about North attractions here.), Sabtang and Itbayat.
 It’s because these are the islands included in standard Batanes tours, and because these three are the only inhabited islands.
 Batanes is actually composed of 10 islands.
 Other islands are Dinem, Ditarem, Misanga, Siayan, Vuhus, Dequey and Mavudis.

 Batanes is breathtaking even on a rainy day.